Board of Selectmen 2026

 Select Board Members

-At the March 2025 election, Maureen Higham and Jim Rodger are up for re-election.
-May God bless them all with the wisdom to guide our town.
 We still miss long-time Board member Sandy McKenney who passed into Eternity Feb.
 21, 2024.

 Name and E-mail Address Term Phone 603-